ibm-cloud-docs/cis/best-practices.md

 ## Best practice 4: Configure your security settings as strictly as possible
 {: #best-practice-configure-strict-security-settings}

 {{site.data.keyword.cis_short_notm}} provides some options for encrypting your traffic.
-As a reverse proxy the TLS connection is terminated at Cloudflare and a new TLS connection is opened to your origin servers.
-For your termination with {{site.data.keyword.cis_short_notm}}, you can upload a custom certificate from your account, you can use a wildcard certificate provisioned for you by {{site.data.keyword.cis_short_notm}}, or both.
+As a reverse proxy, the TLS connection is terminated at Cloudflare and a new TLS connection is opened to your origin servers.
+For your termination with {{site.data.keyword.cis_short_notm}}, you can upload a custom certificate from your account, use a wildcard certificate that is provisioned for you by {{site.data.keyword.cis_short_notm}}, or both.

 ### Upload a custom certificate
 {: #strict-upload-custom-cert}

-You can upload your public and private key when you create an Enterprise domain.
+You can upload your public and private keys when you create an Enterprise domain.
 If you upload your own certificate, you gain immediate compatibility with encrypted traffic, and you maintain control over your certificate (for example, an Extended Validation (EV) certificate).
-Remember that you'll be responsible for managing your certificate if you upload a custom certificate.
-For example, IBM {{site.data.keyword.cis_short_notm}} won't track the certificate expiration dates.
+Remember that you are responsible for managing your certificate if you upload a custom certificate.
+For example, IBM {{site.data.keyword.cis_short_notm}} doesn't track the certificate expiration dates.

 ### Alternatively, use a certificate provisioned by CIS
 {: #strict-use-cert-cis-provisioned}

-IBM {{site.data.keyword.cis_short_notm}} has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers, by default.
-Manual verification could be required for setting up these certificates, and your support team can help you perform these additional steps.
+IBM {{site.data.keyword.cis_short_notm}} works with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers, by default.
+Manual verification might be required for setting up these certificates, and your support team can help you perform these additional steps.

 ### Change your TLS setting to End-to-End CA Signed
 {: #strict-change-tls-setting}